Skip to main content

 Senior Science Communications Manager

-A component of the South African albacore tuna fishery, represented by ICV Africa, has achieved MSC certification, making history as the first fishery to do so following participation in the In-Transition to MSC program.
+A component of the South African albacore tuna fishery, represented by ICV Africa, has achieved MSC certification, becoming the first fishery to do so following participation in the In-Transition to MSC program.

 The fishery joined the In-Transition to MSC program (which supports fisheries working towards MSC certification) in 2020.
 Since then, it has worked hard to make the improvements needed to meet the MSC Fisheries Standard.